 Start with easy tasks, for instance chores.
 I first took action on taking out trash and empty the dishwasher.
 Even though it sounds mundane but how many times have you heard someone being annoyed when s(he) is asked to fold a couple of shirts?
 It’s not the time but the effort and being aware of the time consumption let’s you plan the assignments smartly.

 There are many more other time saving techniques.
-My dad likes to delegate small things to his employees, my mom likes to complete the most complicated ones first and I like to keep everything simple and elegant.
-What other kinds of habits have you formed that have had the most impact on your time saving?
+My dad likes to delegate small things to his employees, my mom likes to complete the most complicated ones first and I like to keep everything simple and easy-to-understand.
+What other kinds of habits have you formed that have had the most impact on saving you time?
 Please don’t be shy to share some with us.

 Once again, thanks for reading.
 Until next time!